Touching Stone Gallery

 A Chance Encounter

 July 1981, Arizona.
 Speeding along the arrow-straight two-lane blacktop between Tuba City and Mexican Water, the little Toyota sedan seemed almost motionless in the vast desolate desert.
 Miles after miles, there was nothing but parched brown sagebrush.
-Kuro-e could hardly hear the music from her portable cassette playing J. S. Bach’s unaccompanied cello suite; she had rolled all the windows down trying to stay cool in the stifling heat.
+Kuro-e could hardly hear the music from her portable cassette playing J. S. Bach’s unaccompanied cello suite; she had rolled all the windows down trying in vain to stay cool in the stifling heat.
 She was driving across the country on her vacation.
 Suddenly, out of the heat haze, a shimmering white shape materialized like a mirage and zoomed past her left window.
 What was that?
-She thought she saw a table on the roadside, literally in the middle of nowhere.
+She thought she saw a big square box on the roadside, literally in the middle of nowhere.
 She slowed and made a U-turn to investigate.

 Stepping out from the car into the fierce sun, she saw a folding card-table covered with a white bedsheet weighted down with rocks.
 As she approached, the sheet ruffled and out came a dirty white puppy, followed by two little Navajo girls!
 They had been hiding under the table to stay out of the hot sun.
 On the table were an assortment of hand-made trinkets.